zubinchopra/portaldocs/portal-sdk/templates/top-extensions-dialogs.md

 ### Displaying complex scenarios in dialogs

-Extensions can use custom HTML templates in dialogs to  allow users to select values from  objects like sliders, or interact with some other custom UI.
-To do so, they provide an object of type `HtmlContent` to the `content` property in the `dialogOptions`.
+In a dialog, if you want to allow the user to pick a value from a slider or interact with some other custom UI, make use of  a custom HTML template.
+You can achieve that by providing an object of type `HtmlContent` to the `content` property in the dialog options.

-The following example describes a custom dialog `ViewModel` that contains only a slider control.
-The extension uses an html template, which contains only the control, and specifies the  `dialogViewModel`.
+Here we define our custom dialog `ViewModel`, which only contains a slider control.
+We then define a simple html template, which is only the control, and specify our   `dialogViewModel`.

  The sample is located at  `<dir>\Client\V2\Dialogs\DialogSamplesBlade.ts` and in the following code.

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V2/Dialogs/DialogSamplesBlade.ts", "section": "top-extensions-dialogs#slider-dialog"}

 ### Targeting the dialog at a specific element or cssSelector

-The extension can provide context to which the dialog applies, for example, confirming a delete of a specific  item.
-It does this by specifying a `string | FxElement` which captures the `cssSelector`, or in the case of an  `FxElement`, it captures the element of the control or `div`.
+If you want to provide context to which the dialog applies, maybe you're confirming a delete of a certain item.
+That is possible by specifying a `string | FxElement` which either captures the `cssSelector` or, in the case of `FxElement`, the element of the control or `div`.

+In the following example, the `fxClick` creates a `FxElement` and sends it as a parameter to the fxClick handler.

+{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V2/Dialogs/DialogSamplesBlade.ts", "section": "top-extensions-dialogs#target-element"}

-The `fxClick` creates a `FxElement` and sends it as a parameter to the `fxClick` handler, as  is specified in the sample located at  `<dir>\Client\V2\Dialogs\DialogSamplesBlade.ts` and in the following code.
+When the  `fxClick` element is clicked, it is sent as a parameter to the onClick `fxClick` handler, as is specified in the sample located at  `<dir>\Client\V2\Dialogs\DialogSamplesBlade.ts` and in the following code.

 ```
 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V2/Dialogs/DialogSamplesBlade.ts", "section": "top-extensions-dialogs#mouse"}